adamshepherdwasnotavailable/HigherLower/README.md

 ## Improvement Ideas
 ### Shop
-Ideally, I would have liked to implement implemented a shop, where coins could be used towards purchasing new card designs.
+Ideally, I would have liked to have implemented a shop, where coins could be used towards purchasing new card designs.
 This would make use of the dynamic card design generation I implemented.

 ### Wager Buttons
 In future I would improve the wager modifier buttons, as currently you can only click to increment or decrement the wager by one.
 This is not user friendly once the number of coins a user has grows larger, and wagers become bigger.
 Ideally, a mouse hold to increase quickly, or a manual entry system would be implemented.